neizod/polar/_docs/maintenance.md

 ~/borg $ git commit -m 'Uninstall theme'
 ```

-Should you find yourself had hard time listing all the merges, change first line to this for automate listing:
+Should you find yourself had a hard time listing all the merges, change the first line to this long command for automate listing (success not garantee, many people suggested that you should never do the automate Git merge/undo):

 ``` shell
 ~/borg $ git revert -nm1 -Xtheirs $( git rev-list --parents master |